lsds/sgx-lkl/docs/Debugging.md

 Note that debugging enclave code (SGX-LKL as well as application code) is not possible in RELEASE builds of SGX-LKL.

-### Application type

-Debugging of non-native applications like Python, Java or .NET applications is currently not possible.

 ### Docker deployment container

 The instructions below assume that disk images and the host/app configurations are available outside of a Docker deployment container.
 Debugging of deployment containers directly is not supported yet as they do not contain the necessary debugging tools.